vphongph/maidsafe_autonomi/docs/pointer_design_doc.md

 ## Conclusion

-The `Pointer` data type will enhance the system's ability to reference and manage `LinkedList` structures efficiently.
+The `Pointer` data type will enhance the system's ability to reference and manage `GraphEntry` structures efficiently.
 Further details will be added as the implementation progresses.